 On February 25, 2016, the FASB issued a new lease standard that requires lessees to recognize most leases in their balance sheets as lease liabilities with corresponding right-of-use assets.
 The new standard also makes targeted changes to lessor accounting.
 The new standard will be effective for the Company on January 1, 2019 and requires a modified retrospective transition approach for all leases existing at, or entered into after, the beginning of the earliest comparative period presented, with an option to use certain transition relief.
 Management is currently evaluating the potential impact of the new standard on the Company's consolidated financial statements.
-The Company is the lessee on certain ground leases and equipment leases, which represents a majority of the Company's current operating lease payments, and expects to record right-of-use assets and lease liabilities for these leases under the new standard.
+The Company is the lessee on certain long-term ground leases, which represents a majority of the Company's current operating lease payments, and expects to record right-of-use assets and lease liabilities for these leases under the new standard.
+The Company anticipates utilizing certain transition relief under the new standard that will allow the Company not to apply certain aspects of the new standard to its existing leases.